delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 They don't care about your personal life.
 They want to hear your professional story.
 Tell a story, not some bullet points.

-This question is a combination of of a candidate's self confidence and how well they have prepared.
+This question is a combination of a candidate's self confidence and how well they have prepared.
 You need to answer this, right now.
 And memorise it.
 You know how businesses have elevator pitches? **YOU** need one.

 Don't make it sound like you've never been asked this question before.
 Don't "uhm" or "ehh" before answering.
 Look them in the eye, smile, and rehearse it like you've always known this.